 Adding herbs and spices, jam or cream, cutting the Pillsbury rolls in bites, pairing them with sauce, turning them into a pie, braiding them with seeds, turning them into cream buns, adding cheese, or making a sandwich braid.

 In the following paragraphs, I will give you some ideas on how to improve your Pillsbury crescent rolls and make the most of them by making some small changes to the dough or adding some ingredients.
 Look at all the wonderful recipes you can make!

 Pillsbury crescent rolls are already an excellent idea for whatever you are craving at a given time.
 You can enjoy them plain and pair them with another dish, or turn them into a meal by adding some simple ingredients.
 You can make them creamy, sweet, and savory, or just upgrade them and have them as they are.

-Below are some great ideas on how to spruce up your Pillsbury crescent rolls and turn them into a fun and even more delicious experience.
+Below are some great ideas on how to spruce these delicacies up and turn them into a fun and even more delicious experience!

 If you feel peckish but don’t feel particularly creative, nor do you desire to spend more time and energy in your kitchen, adding spices to your Pillsbury crescent rolls is a great way to take them up a notch.

 You can add whichever spices you want, but I recommend using powdered garlic, onions, salt, and pepper.
 Keeping it simple is often the best way to go.